![]() |

-Starting in 1884, Antonín Leopold Dvořák visited England nine times, where his music won the admiration of the public and his concerts were extremely popular.
-During a trip in 1890, he directed the English premiere of Symphony No. 8, which he had composed between August and November, the previous year.
+From 1884 onward, Antonín Dvořák visited England no fewer than nine times.
+His music was met with great enthusiasm, and his concerts enjoyed remarkable popularity.
+During one of these visits, in 1890, he conducted the English premiere of Symphony No. 8, a work he had composed between August and November of the previous year.

 Μovements: